 Our fifth port of call was Kusadasi, Turkey, where we had a full-day tour of Ephesus scheduled.
 Once again, we were met at the port by a wheelchair accessible van, the driver, and our private guide.
 I had no idea what to expect for this tour, so I was happy to find that the tour company had an excellent wheelchair accessible van with a hydraulic lift.
 The other thing we immediately noticed as we drove to our first stop was how well-paved the roads were between the port and the Ephesus area, which was about a 20-minute drive.
 After experiencing numerous old cobblestone roads in Italy and Greece, it was refreshing to sit in a nice wheelchair accessible vehicle and enjoy a smooth drive through the country.

 Our first stop was the House of the Virgin Mary, which many people believe was the home where Mary spent her last years.
-The paved pathway leading to the home was completely accessible, although the house itself was not as there were a couple steps just inside the entrance.
+The paved pathway leading to the home was completely accessible, although the house itself was not as there were a couple of steps just inside the entrance.
 The house is very small though, so wheelchair users could still go inside the main door to take a quick peek inside.
 The house serves as a chapel now, and people can file through to see the inside of the house.
 Just down from the house on the side of a hill is a wall where people could post their prayers.
-There are also a couple springs along the wall.
+There are also a couple of springs along the wall.
 Many people come to drink from those fountains because they believe the water provides miracles.

 Next, we were off to visit the ruins of ancient Ephesus, starting with the Great Theatre of Ephesus, which was first constructed in the 3rd century B.C. and seats 25,000 people.
 The theatre has biblical significance as it was here that the men of the city came to riot against the preaching of the apostle Paul.
 Paul wanted to come to the theater to talk to the men, but he was advised against it by the disciples and other city officials for his own safety (Acts 19:23-41).
 The theater is not wheelchair accessible, but you can get a good look at it from the outside.